 Classroom-based Applied Methods of Cost-Effectiveness Analysis Course

 This is an intensive classroom-based course for health economists and health professionals, with some knowledge of health economics, who wish to learn about the methodology of cost-effectiveness analysis as applied in health care.
-The course will be held face-to-face in KUALA LUMPUR.
+The course will be held face-to-face at the Big Data Institute, University of Oxford

 The course will include the following sessions: